 Senior pets require more care than their youthful counterparts.
 Because older pets are more susceptible to age-related illnesses, it is recommended that elderly pets receive a wellness exam twice each year, with complete lab work performed at least once per year.
 During senior pet exams, our doctors take your pet’s vital statistics and perform a complete head-to-tail exam of internal organs and joints, assessing any abnormalities or pain your pet might be exhibiting.
 Our goal is to maximize your pet's "healthspan."
 It's not just about how long a pet lives, it's how long he or she is happy, healthy, active and comfortable.

-To schedule your pet’s wellness exam, contact our office today!
+To schedule your pet’s wellness exam, contact our veterinary clinic today!